Extreme Fighting Championship: Rules

-Extreme Fighting Championship's rules are based upon the Unified Rules of Mixed Martial Arts.
+Extreme Fighting Championship's rules were initially drafted and aligned by Marius Lotter, the then regulator for Amateur and Professional MMA and are based upon the Unified Rules of Mixed Martial Arts.
 All bouts are contested over three, five-minute rounds, with the exception of five-round championship bouts.
 There is a one-minute rest period between rounds.
 As per the Unified Rules of MMA, Extreme Fighting Championship only allows competitors to fight in approved shorts, without shoes or any other sort of foot padding.
 Fighters must use approved light gloves (4-6 ounces) that allow fingers to grab.
 The referee has the right to stop the fighters and stand them up if they reach a stalemate on the ground (where neither are in a dominant position nor working toward one) after a verbal warning.